How to plan your path to 6 prizes before the game starts — mapping attackers to prize targets and calculating turn efficiency.

 This is the ideal scenario.
 It rarely happens without disruption from your opponent.

-Your opponent has a Stage 2 ex worth 3 prizes on the bench.
-Your prize map shifts: wait for the Stage 2 to become active, knockout it (3 prizes), then knockout a 2-prize target (2 prizes), then a 1-prize target (1 prize).
+Your opponent has a Mega Evolution Pokémon ex worth 3 prizes on the bench.
+Your prize map shifts: wait for it to become active, knockout it (3 prizes), then knockout a regular Pokémon ex (2 prizes), then a 1-prize support Pokémon (1 prize).
 Total: 3 turns for 6 prizes.

-The risk is that your opponent never promotes the Stage 2.
-Your prize map must have a fallback — if the Stage 2 never comes up, switch to a 2-2-2 plan against their other Pokémon.
+The risk is that your opponent never promotes the Mega.
+Your prize map must have a fallback — if it never comes up, switch to a 2-2-2 plan against their other Pokémon ex.

 Strategy Note